We are returning to Perigord Retreat in 8-17 October 2021!

 The Nitty Gritty:

-The rates include your workshop, transport from airport and excursion transport, lodging and chef-prepared meals.
+The rates include your workshop, transport from airport and excursion transport, entry to those locations that charge, lodging and chef-prepared meals.
 (It does not include your airfare).

 The Perigord website video shows the property and a 3-D video of the villa rooms.

-To register: Use the Perigord website. https://perigord-retreats.com/ Curently only the 2020 workshops are promoted, but check again for my 2021, or get on my email list and I will certainly let you know when registration begins!
-Email me with and questions, or the Turner family at Perigord Art Holidays is very patient with questions, so feel free to ask!
+To register and see pricing use the Perigord website. https://perigord-retreats.com/ Email me with any questions, or the Turner family at Perigord Art Holidays is very patient with questions, so feel free to ask!

 If you have never been to France and want to add more, talk to Darla about ideas for a longer holiday.
-For example, Giverney is only a day train trip from Paris to see Monet's garden and Versailles is the same if you wish to see the opulance of the palace and grounds.
+For example, there is a train you may take from the retreat/workshop to Paris.
+Giverney is only a day train trip from Paris to see Monet's garden and Versailles is the same if you wish to see the opulance of the palace and grounds.
 Of course, the Louvre and many other world-class art museums are in Paris...a train ride from Perigord.
 So many options!
+The train from Paris is about 5.5 hours, so you will need accomodations in Gourdon for one night before the workshop/retreat begins the following day.
+It allows the perfect amount of time the next morning to visit the sites in Gourdon and have lunch before being picked up to begin our art adventure.
+In 2019 we all chose the same hotel and it was a terrific way to casually get to know the group as we met for breakfast the next day.

 This medieval town has several highlights in the town center with lovely squares , streets and has a frontage on the Dordogne River.
 On Rue Saint Clar one can find good examples of the half-timbered buildings where the upper story overhangs the lower floor of the building.
 The favorite square of the locals is nearby--the Place de la Mirpe.
 Above the main square one finds the Saint Jacques Church, part of the Saint Jacques de Compostella pilgrimage.
 Although much of it was destroyed in the Wars of Religion, the attractive and original bell-tower and balcony are present.
 A statue of Cyrano de Bergerac stands next to the church.
 The cafes, small houses and shops are worth a visit.
 One unusual home is located near the square on Re Saint James.
 You will find a 14th century building and number 26 is known for its odd sculptures set into the walls.
 As one wanders the streets of this town.
 Angela is famous for her Perigord picnics and it is possible we might do that below the village on the Dordogne River banks near the old bridge.
 Historically this area was important as a port but today the gabarres (traditional boats) carry only visitors for a river trip.
 On Saturdays the village holds market, one of the largest and most colorful markets in the Dordogne.